bindstone/docker-devops/README.md

 * Sonar

-Before build the docker-compose, create the following folders in your repository:
+Before build the docker-compose, validate to have the following folders in your repository:

 * ./git_home/config